 3. The NWDAF derives requested analytics.

-If in step 1 the NWDAF receives analytics subscription/request from NF to obtain the aggregated mobility analytics of those UEs, that currently reside in AOI and had visited at least one of visited AOI(s) during an Analytics target period,, and if visited AOI(s) and AOI are covered by different NWDAFs, in addition to the data collected in step 2, the NWDAF can also obtain UE mobility analytics in one of the visited Area of Interest(s) during the Analytics target period from other NWDAF instance(s).
+If in step 1 the NWDAF receives analytics subscription/request from NF to obtain the aggregated mobility analytics of those UEs, which currently reside in AOI and had visited at least one of visited AOI(s) during an Analytics target period, and if visited AOI(s) and AOI are covered by different NWDAFs, in addition to the data collected in step 2, the NWDAF can also obtain UE mobility analytics in one of the visited Area of Interest(s) during the Analytics target period from other NWDAF instance(s).
 Then the NWDAF supporting analytics aggregation capability derives the UE ID list and the requested aggregated analytics based on the data collected in step 2 and UE mobility analytics obtained from the other NWDAF instance(s).
 UE visited locations in visited AOI(s) and AOI will be included in the aggregated UE mobility analytics.

 NOTE 2: If the visited AOI(s) and AOI are covered by different NWDAFs, then consumer in the AOI firstly discovers a NWDAF supporting analytics aggregation capability in the AOI from the NRF, as defined in clause 6.3.13 of TS 23.501 [2].

-4. The NWDAF provide requested UE mobility analytics to the NF, using either the Nnwdaf_AnalyticsInfo_Request response or Nnwdaf_AnalyticsSubscription_Notify, depending on the service used in step 1.
+4. The NWDAF provides requested UE mobility analytics to the NF, using either the Nnwdaf_AnalyticsInfo_Request response or Nnwdaf_AnalyticsSubscription_Notify, depending on the service used in step 1.
 The details for UE mobility analytics provided by NWDAF are defined in clause 6.7.2.3.

 5-6.
 If at step 1, the NF has subscribed to receive notifications for UE mobility analytics, after receiving event notification from the AMFs, AFs and OAM subscribed by NWDAF in step 2, the NWDAF may generate new analytics and provide them to the NF.